 However, Social Security benefits can only be taxable if you earn more than $25,000, or $32,000 for a married couple.
 If you earn less than this, your benefits won’t be taxed even if your benefits are offset.
 In short, very few people end up having to pay taxes on workers’ compensation benefits.

-Working with a Workers’ Comp Attorney
+Working with a Workers’ Compensation Attorney

-If you’re curious about how the taxability of your workers’ compensation benefits works, or if you’re having difficulty with applications, denials or any other aspect of the process, a qualified South Carolina workers’ comp attorney can help you take care of the issue.
+If you’re curious about how the taxability of your workers’ compensation benefits works, or if you’re having difficulty with applications, denials or any other aspect of the process, a qualified South Carolina workers’ compensation attorney can help you take care of the issue.
 The right attorney can guide you through the entire process, advise you on the right decisions to make and the right steps to take, and can help you to avoid critical errors.